JohnCoates/Aerial/Readme.md

 _Rather install from Terminal or have auto-updates?
 Look at the Brew Cask section below!_

 1. Quit **System Preferences**.
 2. [Download the latest release of Aerial.saver.zip](https://github.com/JohnCoates/Aerial/releases/latest).
-(Version 1.4.8, April 30th 2018).
+(Version 1.4.9, May 1st 2019).
 Alternatively, you can try the latest beta version [following this link](https://github.com/JohnCoates/Aerial/releases).
 3. Unzip the downloaded file (if you use Safari, it should already be done for you).
 4. Double-click `Aerial.saver`; it will open in `System Preferences` > `Desktop & Screen Saver` and ask you if you want to install for all users or for your user only.